ohata-toast/CDN/en/api-guide-v2.0.md

 ### Prerequisites

+To use the API, you need Appkey and SecretKey.
-Requires Appkey and Secretkey API, which are available in **URL & Appkey** on top right of the console.
+The Appkey and SecurityKey can be found in the **URL & Appkey** menu in the upper right corner of the console.

 ### Common Request Information